fnproject/tutorials/ContainerAsFunction/README.md

    Hello World from Node!
    ```

-3. Test the image by running it with a name parameter:
+3. Test the image by running it with a name parameter (note the addition of
+`-i`):

    ![](images/userinput.png)
    >```
-   > echo -n "Jane" | docker run -i --rm <your-docker-id>/node-hello:0.0.1
+   > echo -n "Jane" | docker run -i --rm your-docker-id/hello:0.0.1
    >```

    The output should be the same as be except "Jane" in place of "World":